Undergraduate Degrees FAQ

 TAU’s strong connections with industry leaders mean we can offer you a close-knit academic environment with exceptional opportunities.
 With clear pathways to internships and a significant footprint in the tech and business sectors, studying at TAU positions you for success in the global job market.

 Yes, students can apply to multiple programs simultaneously.
-Applications to Yeshiva University (YU) are handled directly by YU, while the Columbia Dual Degree program has a dedicated admissions process offered through the Columbia site.
+Applications to the Columbia Dual Degree BA program are handled through the dedicated Columbia website.
 At TAU, students can apply for several programs concurrently, including the BA in Liberal Arts and the BA in Management & Liberal Arts.
-Note that the Columbia Dual Degree deadline is in early January, while the other TAU BA programs have later deadlines, allowing students more flexibility if they wish to apply to other options.

 Students can defer their enrollment at TAU for one year.
 If a longer deferment is needed, they would need to reapply after the first year.